lsst-dm/dmtn-026/index.rst

             self.assertTrue(fitResults.isValid, "fit failed")
             self.assertFloatsAlmostEqual(np.array(modelParams), np.array(fitResults.parameterList), 1e-11)

-We'll start with by wrapping the ``minimize`` function in minimize.h.
+We'll start with by wrapping the ``minimize`` function in ``minimize.h``.

 .. _new_cpp:

 Including a new C++ Header
 --------------------------

-We first have to tell scons about the new header we want to wrap, so we modify ``python/lsst/afw/math/SConscript`` by uncommenting line 2 ``from lsst.sconsUtils import scripts``, and change line 3 to
+We first have to tell scons about the new header we want to wrap, so we modify ``python/lsst/afw/math/SConscript`` to read.

 .. code-block:: python

+    from lsst.sconsUtils import scripts
     scripts.BasicSConscript.pybind11(['minimize'])

 .. note::

     It is important to change ``scripts.BasicSConscript.python`` (which uses swig) to ``scripts.BasicSConscript.pybind11`` (which uses pybind11).

-We also need to tell python to import the new modules in ``python/lsst/afw/math/mathLib.py``, where we add the line
+We also need to tell Python to import the new modules in ``python/lsst/afw/math/mathLib.py``, where we add the line

 .. code-block:: python

+    from __future__ import absolute_import
     from ._minimize import *

-Since we are wrapping the header file ``minimize.h`` we must make sure to include it in ``minimize.cc``:
+Since we are wrapping the header file ``minimize.h`` we must make sure to include it in ``minimize.cc`` (which is the previously created pybind11 template):

 .. code-block:: c++